 Where today’s construction companies often handle multiple complex projects from a host of different clients, automated construction ERP project planning tools are essential in managing budget and resource allocations.
 After assessing, envisioning, concluding, and skillfully planning a construction project, can successful project implementation begin, where in turn, visions and plans become reality.

 A single data source

-The central feature of all ERP systems for all industry sectors, is a shared database, a central data repository that supports multiple functions, and can be easily accessed by various business units and project teams.
-By centralizing and automating real-time, always up-to-date operational business information, construction companies can reduce manual errors, duplicate data entries, and avoid costly mistakes that can potentially slow down or drive a project to a halt.
+The central feature of all ERP systems for all industry sectors, is a shared database, a central data repository that supports multiple functions and can be easily accessed by various business units and project teams.
+By centralizing and automating real-time, always up-to-date operational business information, construction companies can reduce manual errors, and duplicate data entries, and avoid costly mistakes that can potentially slow down or drive a project to a halt.

 For construction companies handling a multitude of projects and clients at any one time, an ERP system’s single data source helps make the exchange and sharing of information, smooth, easy, and seamless.
 What’s more, an ERP system provides high-level data security, enabling organization to define permission-based authorization levels for all system users.
 Further, construction ERP software automates data tracking, enabling managers to monitor project status, delegate tasks according to scheduling and budgetary needs, manage the supply and delivery of raw materials, and share information with all stakeholders in the supply chain.